grzesiek154/edm/MusicTheory.md

 ## Triad

-Is a cord made up three different notes
+Is a chord made up three different notes

 Then name of the cord tells where the root is